softwarenerd/Stately/README.md

 ### Notes

-- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class uses a Grand Central Dispatch (GCD) [Serial Dispatch Queue](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html) for all operations, thus, it is fully thread-safe.
+- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class uses a [Grand Central Dispatch (GCD) Serial Dispatch Queue](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html) for all operations, thus, it is fully thread-safe.
-- A `StateEntryAction` will always be called *off* the main UI thread by the `StateMachine` Serial Dispatch Queue.
-Thus, to update UI, you will need to use `DispatchQueue.main`.
+- A `StateEntryAction` will always be called *off* the main UI thread though the StateMachine Serial Dispatch Queue.
+In order to update UI in your `StateEntryAction`, you will need to use `DispatchQueue.main`.
 For example:
     ```Swift
-    state = try State(name: "State") { [weak self] (object: AnyObject?) -> StateChange? in
+    someState = try State(name: "SomeState") { [weak self] (object: AnyObject?) -> StateChange? in
         // Update UI.
         DispatchQueue.main.async {
             // ...
         }

         // Return, leaving state unchanged.
         return nil
     }
     ```
-- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class *does not* expose a property or function for determining its current state.
-This is quite intentional.
-If you're using a state machine in such a way that you need to query it for its current state, then you are not using it correctly.
-Thus, in order to promote correct usage, no such affordance was provided.
-Instead of querying a `StateMachine` instance for its current state, use the the `StateEnterAction` of your `State` instances to effect changes, as needed, for the context in which the `StateMachine` is used.
-Examples of this include making asynchronous requests, updating the state of a user interface, changing member variables, and so on.
+- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class *does not* expose a property / function to obtain its current state.
+This is intentional.
+If you're using a `StateMachine` in such a way that you need to query it for its current state, then you are not using it correctly.
+Instead of querying a `StateMachine` for its current state, rely on the `StateEnterAction` of your `State` instances to effect changes, as needed, to the context in which the `StateMachine` is used.
+Examples of this include making asynchronous IO requests, updating the state of a user interface, changing member variables, and so on.

-each state should be used.

-rely on the StateEnterAction of your State objects to
+- Do not use a `StateMachie.fireEvent` inside a `StateEntryAction`.
+Doing so will result in a deadlock.
+Instead, if you need to change the state of a `StateMachine` from within a `StateEntryAction`, return a `StateChange` tuple representing the new state (which, of course, must be a state that is defined in the `StateMachine`.
+For example:
+    ```Swift
+    someState = try State(name: "SomeState") { [weak self] (object: AnyObject?) -> StateChange? in
+        // Update UI.
+        DispatchQueue.main.async {
+            // ...
+        }

+        // Return and immediately change to the other state.
+        return StateChange(otherState, nil)
+        return nil
+    }
+    ```
 ## Quick Links

 - [Getting Started](#getting-started)